 By 1799 most of the enslaved individuals at Mount Vernon were second or third generation Americans.
 Some enslaved people were involved with Christian denominations in the area, including the Episcopalian, Baptist Methodist, and Quaker communities.
-However, elements of both Islam and other traditional African religions are found in the documentary and archaeological records of Mount Vernon’s enslaved population.
+However, elements of both Islam and traditional African religions are found in the documentary and archaeological records of Mount Vernon’s enslaved population.

 Evidence of similar cultural survival has been found elsewhere in Virginia, Maryland, and in the Carolinas, as African-born enslaved people frequently continued to practice the religions that they had grown up with after their enslavement and transportation to the Americas.
 These traditions survived the longest in areas where the enslaved population had the highest concentrations of African-born individuals.